Lowest Mortgage Rate in Canada. Starting from 1.99%

 Ultimately, deciding whether to renew at the start of your 4-month renewal period or wait depends on your personal financial goals and risk tolerance.

 If you think rates may be going up, renewing on the earlier side can help you avoid the added interest costs.
-On the flip side, if you think rates may go down, waiting until 4-6 weeks before your renewal date may offer the chance to get a lower mortgage rate.
+On the flip side, if you think rates may decrease, waiting until 4-6 weeks before your renewal date may provide the opportunity to get a lower mortgage rate.

 Ideally, use a True North broker.
-We're independent and salaried (non-commissioned) for unbiased advice.
+We're independent and salaried (non-commissioned) for unbiased advice, and have access to several lenders and products.

 Can a bank refuse to renew a mortgage in Canada?